 The rest of the paper is organized as follows: Section \ref{sec:relatedwork} reviews prior work on QKD and PQC integration, and on extending quantum-safe security to heterogeneous networks.
 Then, Section \ref{sections/previousWork} summarizes our previous work on E2E quantum key establishment in QKD networks, on which this proposal builds.
-Subsequently, Section \ref{sec:proposed} introduces the adaptive security framework, describing the system architecture and its operation.
-Section \ref{sec:validation} presents the implementation, testbed setup, and validation results.
+Subsequently, Section \ref{sec:proposed} introduces QuLore, the adaptive security framework, describing the system architecture and its operation.
+Section~\ref{sec:security_validation} summarizes the security analysis of the framework, and Section \ref{sec:validation} presents the implementation, testbed setup, and performance results.
 Finally, Section \ref{sec:conclusions} presents the main conclusions of the work.

-\section{RELATED WORK}
+\section{Related work}

 The combination of QKD and PQC for generating hybrid secure keys has attracted significant attention in recent years.
 The motivation of the hybrid approach is twofold: extending the range and applicability of QKD by complementing it with PQC mechanisms, and leveraging hybridization to obtain robust security guarantees, where the final session key remains secure as long as at least one of the contributing components is uncompromised.